AP PHOTOS: For Milan nurse, virus patients enter the soul

 She chats with Rebecca, who leans over a first-floor balcony, whenever Settembrese can pass by.
 A single parent, her only companion now in her apartment is her chihuahua, Pepe, who gets bundled in a faux leopard-skin coat for a walk.

-On her way to the hospital 8 kilometers (5 miles) away, Settembrese stops at her parents’ bakery.
+On her way to the hospital eight kilometers (five miles) away, Settembrese stops at her parents’ bakery.
 From the sidewalk, Settembrese waves to her mother with a rubber-gloved hand.
 Her mother makes treats for her co-workers, among them a casatiello, a kind of braided bread studded with eggs and salami that’s a specialty of her parents’ native Naples.

 Walking Pepe and chatting with fellow dog owners at a safe distance “is my only social life,” Settembrese says.
 The northern region of Lombardy is the area of Italy with the country’s most cases and deaths.